navyaasihu/2025-GIH/README.md

   e.
 Fan-Out
   f.
 Depth

-B. train_model.py : Loads and preprocesses the dataset, splits the data training and testing       sets, trains the Decision Tree Regressor, evaluates the model performance using mutiple         metrics and saves the trained model as model.joblib.
+B. train_model.py :
+   Loads and preprocesses the dataset, splits the data training and testing sets, trains the Decision Tree Regressor, evaluates the model performance using mutiple metrics, and saves the trained model as model.joblib.

-C. predict.py : Loads the saved model and makes predictions on new input data.
-The input must      the feature order used during training.
+C. predict.py :
+   Loads the saved model and makes predictions on new input data.
+   The input must be the feature of the order used during training.

 D. model.joblib : The automatically generated serialzed trained model by train_model.py.